MythosMachina/ModelHome/README.md

 - **Category management** – create and assign categories with just a few clicks.
 - **Local migration** – scripts are included to import existing collections or migrate old category files.
 - **Responsive design** – works great on desktop and mobile.

+## Coming soon: Plugin support

+MyLora is evolving into a modular platform!
+A full plugin system is being developed to allow custom extensions.

 ## Quick setup